grafana/grafana-operator/docs/docs/grafana.md

 The operator needs lots of access to be able to manage Grafana instances.
 Depending on your needs you might want to limit the Grafana operator to only watch specific namespaces.

-Due to this we have given the operator 3 deployment modes.
+Due to this, we have given the operator 3 deployment modes.

 - cluster wide
 - single namespace